 You should be aware of the different kinds of cyberattacks so you can easily recognize them.
 One of the most crucial parts of reducing damage from a cyberattack is recognizing what’s happening and responding appropriately and quickly.

-When hackers attack your system, you need to know which actions to take.
-The type of damage from these attacks varies wildly, and in some cases, can be incredibly subtle.
+When hackers attack your system, you must know which actions to take.
+The type of damage from these attacks varies wildly and, in some cases, can be incredibly subtle.
 Educating yourself is the best tool you have in your arsenal.

 How Hackers Can Hurt Your Business

 Hackers have existed as long as the internet, and their tools have grown incredibly sophisticated and numerous.
 Below is a list of the various types of attacks, signs to recognize them, and how you should respond.

 DoS and DDoS stand for denial-of-service and distributed denial-of-service, respectively.
 Hackers who use these attacks aim to make the target’s systems inaccessible through various means.
 In the most common form of the attack, hackers flood a system with many requests, preventing anyone from using it.
 The key difference between a DoS and DDoS attack is that it comes from multiple sources at once, making it much harder to stop.

 Small business owners rarely need to worry about DoS or DDoS attacks.
 Hackers using these tools usually aim to take a site or service down rather than steal data or money.
 In most cases, hacktivists are responsible for these attacks, and they have a political or social agenda behind them, but other reasons for DoS attacks can include revenge or blackmail.